 For the full list of best practices to withstand a tenant attack, access the full Microsoft 365 Cyber Resilience guide.

-There are now over 10,000 unique policy elements across Microsoft 365’s many configuration types, with many of these designed to have multiple variations (e.g., multiple user groups or conditional access policies).
+There are now over 10,000 unique policy elements across M365’s range of configuration types, with many of these designed to have multiple variations (e.g., multiple user groups or conditional access policies).

-This means the day-to-day operation of a Microsoft 365 tenant may rely on hundreds of thousands (or in some cases millions) of unique configurations.
+This means the day-to-day operation of an M365 tenant may rely on hundreds of thousands (or in some cases millions) of unique configurations.

-With this complexity, it is now critical that organizations keep their Microsoft 365 tenant configurations backed up, ready to be restored in the event of a disaster.
+With this complexity, it is critical that organizations keep their M365 tenant configurations backed up, and ready to be restored in the event of a disaster.

 The final element in the NIST definition of cyber resilience is the ability to adapt and continuously improve your tenant security based on what you learn from past incidents.
 To do this, it is critical that you work with extensible platforms that allow you to adapt them to your unique requirements.